davidegat/reMarkaDOS-Freedos-on-reMarkable/README.md

 <li>Launch FreeDOS (better from terminal, ssh to your reMarkable and type: <code>./startdos.sh</code>)
 <li>In FreeDOS, run the good old fdisk: <code>fdisk</code>
 <li>Follow the menu, add a second partition to the disk, activate it, and quit.
 <li>Restart your reMarkable, and run FreeDOS again, format your new partition.
 Now you have extra space on a second disk.
-Delete the c-old.img image <code>del c-old.img</code>.
+Delete the c-old.img image from reMarkable terminal (not from FreeDOS!) <code>rm -rf c-old.img</code> or keep it as a backup if something doesn't work.
 <h2>I need help with fdisk and format</h2>
 After running <code>fdisk</code> on your FreeDOS, a menu activates:<br>
 <br>